roshanis/10kings/chapter1_marthanda_varma_revised.md

 Land seized from executed nobles was redistributed to create thousands of small landholders.
 State monopolies over pepper and other key exports secured the kingdom's trading wealth and broke the Dutch stranglehold on commerce, forcing merchants to buy directly from the crown.
 Irrigation tanks and canals spread across the countryside, raising yields.
 Courts administered justice according to fixed law rather than noble whim.

-At Udayagiri fort, I watched Nair soldiers drill with muskets, moving in tight formation like European infantry.
+At Udayagiri fort, Nair soldiers drilled with muskets, moving in tight formation like European infantry.
 But when their young officer barked commands in Malayalam rather than Dutch, I understood: this was not imitation but mastery.

 Twenty thousand Nair warriors, the Thiruvithamkoor Nair Pattalam, formed the backbone of his army, each man drilled in European tactics until they could match any colonial force.
 After Colachel, De Lannoy oversaw construction of stone forts at strategic points, each equipped with cannons cast in local foundries from captured Dutch metal.
 Portuguese deserters and other European soldiers of fortune had taught Travancore's troops how to kill Europeans.
 Now they were perfecting those lessons.

-The king had established training centers and court programs where young men studied mathematics, cartography, and the practical science of war.
+The king had established training centres and court programmes where young men studied mathematics, cartography, and the practical science of war.
+In one courtyard I passed boys bent over maps of the coast, tracing wind and current with ink-stained fingers.
 Not to become European, but to match and exceed European capabilities.

 "We are proving," he told me one evening, "that an Indian kingdom need not bow to foreign power.
 We simply become stronger than they are."

 ### Van Imhoff's Miscalculation

-Two years before the battle, the Dutch Governor of Ceylon, Van Imhoff, visited Kochi and assembled an alliance of local rulers to pressure Travancore.
-He sent threatening messages demanding submission to Dutch terms.
+Around Travancore campfires I first heard the name of the Dutch Governor of Ceylon, Van Imhoff, spoken with the same mix of irritation and amusement we reserved for overconfident Mughal officers.
+Two years before the battle, they told me, he had visited Kochi and assembled an alliance of local rulers to pressure Travancore, sending threatening messages demanding submission to Dutch terms.

-The king's response became legend.
+The king's response had already become legend by the time I arrived.
 He dismissed the threat with a joke.
-"Europe jayikkan pokanam ennu njan chinthichittundu... pakshe avideyulla kuliru kaalam enikku ishtamalla," he reportedly said – *I've thought of going to conquer Europe, but I don't care for the cold there.*
+"Europe jayikkan pokanam ennu njan chinthichittundu... pakshe avideyulla kuliru kaalam enikku ishtamalla," he reportedly said, *"I have thought of going to conquer Europe, but I do not care for the cold there."*

 When Van Imhoff's alliance finally moved against Travancore at Colachel in 1741, they discovered they were not facing a traditional Indian kingdom but a military force designed specifically to kill Europeans.